Pakistan to host Saudi, Turkey, Egypt for talks on Mideast war

 Islamabad has longstanding links with Tehran and close contacts in the Gulf, while Sharif and army chief Field Marshal Asim Munir have struck up a personal rapport with US President Donald Trump.

-"However, since our Pakistani counterparts are required to remain in their country, we moved the meeting to Pakistan," he said late on Friday.
+"However, since our Pakistani counterparts are required to remain in their country, we moved the meeting to Pakistan," he said.

 Germany's Foreign Minister Johann Wadephul said earlier on Friday he expected a direct US-Iran meeting in Pakistan "very soon", without revealing his source.